 Preparing for what’s next

-It is critical to make an informed decision on choosing the most appropriate care setting for your needs.
+When looking for a care facility, making an informed decision is critical.
 At CareOne, we invite patients’ families to tour our facilities whenever possible.
 You can also take advantage of live chat via the CareOne website for quick answers about our post-acute care services.